Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 $ docker exec ${container_id} cat /opt/alluxio/conf/alluxio-site.properties
 ```

-### Run in High-Availability Mode
+### Run in High-Availability Mode with Zookeeper

 A lone Alluxio master is a single point of failure.
 To guard against this, a production
-cluster should run multiple Alluxio masters and use Zookeeper for leader election.
-One
+cluster should run multiple Alluxio masters and use Embedded Journal or Zookeeper
-of the masters will be elected leader and serve client requests.
-If it dies, one of the
+for leader election.
+One of the masters will be elected leader and serve client requests.
-remaining masters will become leader and pick up where the previous master left off.
+If it dies, one of the remaining masters will become leader and pick up where the previous master left off.

-With multiple masters, Alluxio needs a shared journal directory that all masters have
+To run in HA mode with Zookeeper, Alluxio needs a shared journal directory
-access to, usually either NFS or HDFS.
+that all masters have access to, usually either NFS or HDFS.

-To run in HA mode, launch multiple Alluxio masters, point them to a shared journal,
-and set their Zookeeper configuration.
+Point them to a shared journal and set their Zookeeper configuration.

 ```bash
 $ docker run -d --net=host \